 - increased difficulty breathing

 People with severe COPD often have difficulty carrying out day-to-day activities.
-One study looking at the frequency of common symptoms in people with severe COPD found the following:

 - 72.5 percent had dyspnea, shortness of breath